List of French women's football champions

-The French women's football champions are the winners of the highest league of football in France for women, the Division 1 Féminine.
-Since the creation of the women's first division by the French Football Federation in 1975, the women's football championship of France has been contested through the Division 1 Féminine.
+The French women's football champions are the winners of the highest league of football in France for women, the Première Ligue.
+Since the creation of the women's first division by the French Football Federation in 1975, the women's football championship of France has been contested through the Première Ligue.
 Prior to this, the first division championship of French women's football was contested through a league ran by the Fédération des Sociétés Féminines Sportives de France (FSFSF), a women's football organization in France that was led by women's football pioneer Alice Milliat.
 The FSFSF's league ran from 1918 to 1932 and awarded 14 league titles before being disbanded due to the prohibition of women's football.